 It was hard work, I must admit.
 But ever since my days as a trainee, I’ve been used to working during the week and studying at weekends.
 If you enjoy what you’re studying and also enjoy your work, it’s quite possible to combine the two.
 And I very much enjoyed studying at Frankfurt School – the course content was really exciting, and often I was able to put the theory straight into practice at work the next day.

-To what extent did your MBA prepare you for the challenges of working at management level at Commerzbank in Berlin?
+To what extent did your MBA prepare you for the challenges of working as a divisional board member at Commerzbank?

-The EMBA program was the best possible way to prepare for my current post.
-This is undoubtedly due to the teaching methods used during the course, which focused on case studies based on real-world events.
-My fellow-students and I would then discuss the various scenarios in great depth.
-That’s how we first learned to apply management theories and strategies.
-Eventually we were able to find constructive, high-level ways to relate the insights and methodologies we were acquiring to complex, real-world issues.
-This resulted in many fascinating, critical and lively discussions – which in my view is exactly what an EMBA program should be about.
-The program gave me tough but invaluable training in dealing with the everyday challenges of a management position.
-The EMBA program as a whole is an excellent way to prepare young managers like me, and certainly also a useful top-up course for experienced senior managers.
-The diversity of the study group adds value for all the students involved; it also forms the basis for a personal network that remains important long after the degree course is over.
+The EMBA programme was the best possible way to prepare for my current post.
+That’s undoubtedly due to the course’s learning methods, which focused on case studies based on real-world events.
+My fellow students and I would then discuss the various scenarios in great depth.
+That’s how we first learned to apply management theories and strategies; eventually we were able to find constructive, high-level ways to relate the insights and methodologies we were acquiring to complex, real-world issues.
+In the process, we had many fascinating, critical and lively discussions – which in my view is exactly what an EMBA programme should be about.
+The programme gave me tough but invaluable training in dealing with the everyday challenges of a leadership position.
+The EMBA programme as a whole is an excellent way to prepare young managers like me, and undoubtedly also a useful top-up course for experienced senior managers.
+The diversity of the study group adds value for all the students involved; it also forms the basis of a personal network that remains important long after the degree course is over.

 How important was your time as a Frankfurt School student in the greater scheme of things?

 Oh, definitely very important.
-For five years, I spent most of my free time here, in the process making many friends who I’m still in touch with and are very dear to me.
-My time here had a huge influence on the person I am today, and I feel almost homesick when I think back over my years of study!
+For five years, I spent most of my free time here, in the process making many friends who I am still in touch with and are very dear to me.
+My time here had a huge influence on the person I am today, and I almost feel homesick when I think back over my years of study here in Frankfurt!
 I owe Frankfurt School an enormous debt of gratitude.
 Without the education I was given here, my career would never have progressed at the speed it did.

 What’s your favourite memory of your time at Frankfurt School?

 I especially enjoyed working in small groups.
-The close contact and relaxed interaction between academic staff and students is another special feature of Frankfurt School.
+The close contact and relaxed interaction between academic staff and students is another of Frankfurt School’s special features.
 But the ultimate high point was undoubtedly the module spent abroad at CEIBS (China Europe International Business School) in Shanghai.
-Studying in such a vast and vibrant city alongside fellow-students from a wide variety of industries and countries was an incredible experience I really wouldn’t have wanted to miss.
+Studying in such a vast and vibrant city alongside fellow students from a wide variety of industries and countries was an incredible experience I really wouldn’t have wanted to miss.

 How important are alumni for a business school?
 What do you think alumni can do for their alma mater?

-Alumni are extremely important for a business school, because they’re both the product of and poster child for the institution.
-But in addition, alumni should always remember how much they owe their alma mater, and try to give something back.
-Compared to universities in the Unites States, UK or China, there’s a lot of catching-up to do in Germany in this respect.
-Even so, in this and many other respects, I regard Frankfurt School as one of the top-ranking institutions in this country.
+Alumni are extremely important for a business school, because they’re both the institution’s product and its poster child.
+But it’s also important for alumni to always bear in mind how much they owe their alma mater, and to try and give something back.
+Compared to universities in the Unites States, UK or China, Germany has a lot of catching-up to do in this area.
+But I do believe that in this and many other respects, Frankfurt School is one of the top-ranking institutions in this country.